Have you ever had astronaut ice cream? That dry, room-temperature treat offered at science centers and space camp?

 Freeze-Dried Dog Food vs Totally Raw Dog Food

 Owners may also find themselves wondering about the difference between freeze-dried dog food and raw dog food.

-However, the removal of water as part of the freeze drying and dehydration process makes it possible to store these foods safely without refrigeration.
+However, the removal of water as part of the freeze-drying and dehydration process makes it possible to store these dog foods safely without refrigeration.
 Bacteria require moisture, so by removing the bulk of the water from the foods, they aren’t as likely to spoil.

 So, while freeze-dried raw and dehydrated raw dog foods often resemble typical dog foods (some are a bit more like a bag of uncooked oatmeal), completely raw dog foods require packaging like the raw meats you buy at the grocery store – they’re essentially the same thing.

 All of this means that you can’t store completely raw dog food without refrigeration, and even with refrigeration, these types of raw foods are only going to remain safe for a finite period of time.
 So, there aren’t very many commercially produced raw (with moisture) foods on the market, and those that are available will be sold in the refrigerated section of your local pet store.

 Note that you’ll need to practice very sound hygiene whenever you are handling raw meats.
 Be careful to avoid cross-contamination and always wash your hands with soap and water once you’re finished.